Cheranga/coding-delights/articles/BunsenBurner/src/ToDo.Api/Readme.md

 > [Tests without using BunsenBurner](../../tests/LetsDoIt.ToDoApi.Tests) can be found here, for you to compare and
 > reference.

-### References :clap:
+### :clap: References

 * [Bunsen Burner on GitHub](https://github.com/bmazzarol/Bunsen-Burner)

-### Feedback :heart:
+### :heart: Feedback

-If you have any feedbacks, or suggestions, please feel free to open an issue on the GitHub repository.
+If you have any feedback or suggestions, please feel free to open an issue on the GitHub repository.

 If you want to create a PR, please feel free to do so.
 When you create the PR, please make sure to follow the guidelines provided in the repository.